 Every 3rd Saturday we meet at CCF for some incredible breakfast food, a short Bible study and some great time together around the table.
 All men are invited to join us!
 If you are interested in attending and/or helping prepare the meal, please email David Knoll at David.Knoll@HobartBrothers.com

-Every Thursday morning from 6:30am-7:30am, for the months of April and May, men of CCF will meet together to pray and study through the book, “18 words: The Most Important Words You Will Ever Know” by J.I.
-Packer.
-We encourage you to purchase the book from the Sword and Trowel ($6) before the study begins.
-We will also have the book available for purchase ($6) when you arrive on April 4th.
+Every Thursday morning from 6:30am-7:30am, for the months of August and September, the men of CCF will meet together to pray and study through the book, “Taking God At His Word” by Kevin DeYoung.
+We encourage you to purchase the book from the Sword and Trowel ($8) before the study begins.
 We welcome any men who wish to attend.
 You will be strongly encouraged to read the assigned chapters each week and come back ready to discuss and dig in deeper to the topics we are working through.
 The purpose of this study is to grow in our understanding of God, ourselves, and His purpose in the world.